7frank/gui-builder/README.md

 - connect react | svelte "views" to grapesjs automatically
 - showcase AST capabilities

+- (maybe) find out how to use monaco editor for behaviour
+- (maybe) add headless cms / firebase / superbase to provide some kind of backend / storage

 ## how to use this?

 - create a new svelte component inside the "components" folder